BobPritchett/dbsc-svg/README.md

 ];
 const closedBSpline = new DiskBSpline(closedControlDisks, { closed: true });

-// Note: The 'z' notation is only used in the text input format,
+// Note: The 'z' notation is only used in the test harness
-// not in the JavaScript API
+// text input format, not in the JavaScript API
 ```

 ### Debug Logging